Managing Director, ICT Consultant and Business Advisor

 Responsibilities

-- Advise clients on practical technology decisions.
+- Advise clients on practical technology decisions, business systems, reliability and operating needs.

 Outcomes